edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ multiple remotes
++ prepare v0.4 release
++ [rust-i18n](https://github.com/longbridgeapp/rust-i18n) or another i18n solution
++ schema changes validations, automigrations like turbosql
-+ db dumps/recovery
++ auth improvements
-+ upgrade scraping example
-+ consider last scheduled jobs after server restart
-+ replace sql strings with AST nodes in Table macro
++ optimize shared sled storage, maybe add replication and/or backup+import
++ subdomains and multiple-services on single machine support
++ `axum-valid`-like integration for `Vals` or smth alike
++ rewrite state macro using syn etc for flexibility
++ move `DB_SCHEMA` into `DB`

 Some ideas are more complex/crazy but interesting:
 + example with a built-in minimalistic polkadot chain - customizable + optionally distributed + optionally public DB
 + web3 tooling for the frontend, either with the above polkadot idea or for solana, with as little JS as possible
++ GlueSQL-based persistent DB in the SW that syncs with the host (meteor-like)

 There are also longer term things which will be needed or nice to have before the stable release of prest:
-* get rid of as many panics as possible
+* stabilization of async iterator and other basic concurrent std apis
-* await stable releases of most important dependencies like axum and sled
+* stable releases of most important dependencies like axum and sled
 * parallel frontend and cranelift backend of the rust compiler for faster builds
-* stabilization and support of async iterator and other fundamental concurrent std apis
 * more optional configs all around for flexibility
-* find a way to include/re-export wasm-bindgen into the prest to avoid need for other deps
+* find a way to re-export wasm-bindgen into the prest to avoid need for other deps
 * better Service Worker DX in Rust
-* wider range of new examples like [i18n](https://github.com/longbridgeapp/rust-i18n), highly interactive UIs, native mobile builds, webgpu-based modern language model, and others
+* wider range of examples: interactive UIs, mobile builds, webgpu-based LLMs, ...?